-Here’s a handy guide showing you how to make a few different types of chocolate covered strawberries.
+Here’s a handy guide showing different types of chocolate covered strawberries.

 These are not only an impressive (and romantic) treat, they are so easy to make.
 Don’t miss the big list of tips shared at the bottom (underneath the recipes).

 - Before starting, line a baking sheet with wax or parchment paper.

 - For best results, ensure the fruit is at room temperature before starting.